joeytwiddle/sexy_scroller.vim/README.md

     :let g:SexyScroller_CursorTime = 5

+(I like to pretend the cursor is "lighter" than the buffer.)

-Set the maximum time that longer scrolls can take:
+Set the maximum amount of time that longer scrolls can take:

     :let g:SexyScroller_MaxTime = 500